ringcentral/ringcentral-api-docs/docs/voice/index.md

-# Introduction to RingCentral's Voice API
+# Introduction to RingCentral's Phone API

 <div class="jumbotron pt-1" markdown>
-  <h3 class="h3 display-5">Getting Started with the Voice API</h3>
+  <h3 class="h3 display-5">Getting Started with the Phone API</h3>
-  <p class="lead">The RingCentral Voice API is used by developers to place calls, and to manage calls that are in-progress on the network.
-Futhermore, the Voice API also gives developers access to the RingCentral Call Log - an authoritative source of an organization's call history, call recordings and more.</p>
+  <p class="lead">The RingCentral Phone API is used by developers to place calls, and to manage calls that are in-progress on the network.
+Futhermore, the Phone API also gives developers access to the RingCentral Call Log - an authoritative source of an organization's call history, call recordings and more.</p>
   <p>We invite all developers to try out our Call Management API by writing a simple app that will place a call using the RingOut API.
 Get started using a Quick Start in any of the following languages:</p>
   [Javascript &raquo;](quick-start.md){class="btn btn-light qs-link"}
   [PHP &raquo;](quick-start.md){class="btn btn-light qs-link"}